Why Facebook Offline Conversions Is a Must post-iOS 14

 You have 90 days from an ad impression to upload your offline event data.
 However, if you create an offline event set without uploading any data within 90 days, Facebook will reduce your timeline for uploading data to 35 days.
 If you can upload data within the 35-day window, your timeline will be extended back to 90 days.

 Note that Facebook recommends uploading offline event data within 48 hours after event occurrence for optimal reporting.
-Moreover, you should upload offline events sequentially by date (i.e., the order in which they occurred).
+Moreover, offline events should be uploaded sequentially by date (i.e., the order in which they occurred).

 How to upload your CSV data file

-1. In Events Manager, select the correct account.
+1. Go to Events Manager and select the correct account.

-2. Under “Data sources,” select the offline event set you want to upload data to.
+2. Under “Data sources,” select the name of the offline event set you want to upload data to.

-screenshot of Events Manager; offline event set selected under Data Sources
+Alt Text=”screenshot of Events Manager; offline event set selected under Data Sources”

 1. Click “Upload Events.”

-2. In the popup that appears, drag and drop your CSV data file into the box or click “Select CSV File” to upload it from your desktop.
-If you want to double-check you entered your data correctly, select “View Examples” under “Customer Details,” “Event Time,” or “Event Details” to see what data types you should provide.
+2. In the popup that will appear, drag and drop your CSV data file into the box or choose “Select CSV File” and add the file from your desktop.
+If you want to double-check you entered your data correctly, select “View Examples” under “Customer Details,” “Event Time,” or “Event Details” to see what types of data you should provide.

 1. Click “Next: Map Data,” and Facebook will review a sample of your data file and identify the type of data in each column.
-Review each column to verify that Facebook has correctly mapped your data.
+Review each column to verify that Facebook has mapped the events and data types.

-data from CSV data file mapped and displayed by column
+Alt Text=”data from CSV data file mapped and displayed by column”

 1. If any data is missing, was incorrectly mapped, or improperly formatted, these will appear as errors or warnings.
-Resolve as many of these as you can before uploading the file.
+Resolve as many of these as you can before you upload the offline data.
 Note that once you’ve uploaded your offline event data, you cannot delete or update it.
-You can check out Facebook’s guide to troubleshooting offline event upload issues.
+To ensure a seamless process, check out Facebook’s guide to troubleshooting offline event upload issues

 2. You can edit a column by hovering over its header and selecting the pencil icon.
 Then, select the correct data type from the dropdown menu.
-If you can't find the right data type in the menu, you can select “Custom” to create customized audience segments (and build custom audiences based on them).
-Note that you can't use this custom data to match offline events to people on Facebook.
-You can also select “Ignore” if you don’t want to upload a specific column.
+Suppose none of the predefined data types apply to that column.
+In that case, you can select “Custom” to create customized audience segments for reporting and to build custom audiences based on them later on.
+Note that this custom data cannot be used to match offline events to people on Facebook.
+You can also select “Ignore” if you don’t want to upload a column with the rest of your offline data.

-offline event data; column is edited by clicking the pencil icon
+Alt Text=”offline event data; column is edited by clicking the pencil icon”

-1. When you’re ready, click “Next: Review”.
-You’ll then see how many rows are ready to be uploaded, your estimated match rate, and any additional warnings.
+1. When you’re ready, click “Next: Review.”
+You’ll be able to see how many rows are now ready to be uploaded, as well as your estimated match rate and any additional warnings.
+The match rate is the percentage of events successfully matched to people who saw your Facebook ads out of the total number of events provided.

-offline event data; accepted and matched events displayed
+Alt Text=”offline event data; accepted and matched events displayed”

-1. Select a warning to learn more about it and see recommendations on fixing it.
-If necessary, click “Back” to modify your file or upload a new one.
+1. You can select a warning to learn more about the issue and see recommendations on fixing it.
+If necessary, you can click “Back” to modify your file or upload a new one.
 If everything is good to go, click “Start Upload.”

-Once you’ve uploaded your data to your offline event set, Facebook will match it with the active ad campaigns assigned to the event set.
+Once you’ve uploaded your offline event data to your Events Manager, Facebook will match the data with the active ad campaigns assigned to the event set.
 You can now go to Ads Manager to see which events can be attributed to the people who saw or clicked on your Facebook ads.

 Set up Facebook offline conversions with the Offline Conversions API